dnschneid/crouton/README.md

      `sudo enter-chroot`
   3. Use the [Crosh Window](https://goo.gl/eczLT) extension to keep Chromium OS from eating standard keyboard shortcuts.
+  4. If you installed cli-extra, `startcli` will launch a new VT right into the chroot.

 ### A new version of crouton came out; my chroot is therefore obsolete and sad
   1. Check for updates, download the latest version, and see what's new by